thevanduyns/thevanduyns.github.io/index.md

 ## Flying

 Flying, too, has been limited but not gone from our lives.
 Mitch is now a part owner, with three other pilots, of two airplanes (So he owns...half a plane?)
-He has been able to serve folks in need of medical transportation with Angel Flights, and has taken friends for much-needed breaks on day trips, and several trips to the Aidrondacks to hike and ski.
+He has been able to serve folks in need of medical transportation with Angel Flights, has taken friends for much-needed breaks on day trips, and flown several trips to the Aidrondacks to hike and ski.
 He also is Jan's private transport service to her new job in Pennsylavania (more on this later.)

 <img align="right" width="30%" src="/images/catprint-factory-floor.jpg" class="image-right">